dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7232 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-Several column changes have happened:  The Sender column will now say ‘Created  By’; and a new column ‘Sent By’ has been added to differentiate between the creator and sender of the [query](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/physicians-and-queries/).
+The Sender column will now say ‘Created  By’; and a new column ‘Sent By’ has been added to differentiate between the creator and sender of the [query](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/physicians-and-queries/).
 An optional setting has also been created to allow retention of the original creator in the even the query has a physician change.

 ![Created By and Sent By Columns](PhysQueriesCreatedSentBy.png)